 3. Teach Abroad

 The world abounds with teaching opportunities, from in-class sessions to one-on-one tutoring.
-Some people opt to teach full-time while exploring the various attractions of one country, while others teach online between traveling.
+Some people opt to teach full-time while exploring the various attractions of one country, while others teach online between travelling.
 However people choose to do it, they will generally need to get certified in the subject they want to teach.

 English teachers have the biggest demand worldwide, but there are also plenty of opportunities for sports teachers and musical tutors, for instance.